fionnydarmawan/cse15l-lab-reports/LabReport4.md

 <img src="runTestFail.png" width="400" height="200">

 What I did to do this operation:
+* Pressed `<up><up><return>`, the `cd lab7` command was 2 up in the search history, so I used up arrow to access it on the terminal - this command goes into the lab7 path of the repository directory.
 * Copied the `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` by pressing `command` then `c`, from the file `test.sh` in the GitHub repository (in web browser).
 * Pressed `<command><V><return>` to copy the command and compile the test file on the terminal command line.